steunix/passweaver-api/docs/index.md

 There is only one built-in 'superuser', namely **admin**, who can create users and groups.
 And **admin** is part of **Admins** built-in group: admin cannot be removed from Admins, but other users can join it.

-Another built-in group is 'Everyone', quite self-explanatory.
+Another built-in group is 'Everyone', quite self-explanatory: all users will be automatically added to this group, and they can't be removed.

 Users can join several groups.